Amanda-L/IEEE-ActiveDefense-Presentation-2023/README.md

 MITRE ATT&CK framework.
 Then, based on the MITRE Engage framework, we identified potential use cases for implementing active defense as a countermeasure.

 Keywords—active defense, deception, TTPs, proactive defense

+To see the whole slides without downloading, please visit: https://adnd.work/program_2023/